ROCm/rocprofiler-compute/docs/install/core-install.rst

 .. tip::

-   To always run ROCm Compute Profiler with a particular version of python, you can create a bash alias.
+   To always run ROCm Compute Profiler with a particular version of Python, you can create a bash alias.
 For example, to run ROCm Compute Profiler with Python 3.10, you can run the following command: